How Amazon bullies, manipulates, and lies to reporters

 Amazon’s tactics seem to be well known among reporters.
 Beyond the dozen with personal experience I spoke with for this story, many others who had not themselves faced an Amazon harangue were aware of the company’s aggressive approach.
 Indeed, hints of Amazon’s press strategies have leaked out over the years.
 In 2019, a Twitter glitch notified users when they were being put other users’ private lists.
 Caroline Haskins, a reporter at BuzzFeed who had broken a series of stories on Amazon Ring, noticed that Morgan Culbertson, an Amazon PR person, had added her to a list called “Haters.”

 When I set out to report this article, the main reason I suspected Amazon was broadly employing these types of tactics was that they used them on me.
 At a previous job, I wrote on Amazon’s attempts to win a cloud computing contract with the Department of Defense in 2019.
 An Amazon spokesperson called me, incensed, angrily demanding corrections and changes to the story.
 After I pushed back, she dug in on one change, demanding that I remove a quote from an expert source that Amazon disagreed with.
-She threatened to go to my publication’s editor-in-chief I didn’t yield.
+She threatened to go to my publication’s editor-in-chief if I didn’t yield.

 It was not the first time I had been yelled at by a press flack—that’s not uncommon.
 Nor was it the first time I had been asked for a correction.
 But it was the first and only time a press flack tried to aggressively antagonize and intimidate me into striping a quote out of a published story from an established expert.